 But their popularity was short-lived.
 At the end of the American War in 1975, the Vietnamese government isolated its economy from outside influences, thus causing the Vespas to become status symbols for those who could afford them.
 With no new replacements available, locals had to maintain these machines as best they could, and they became experts at understanding the secret workings of the fickle Italian two-strokes.

 When Vietnam opened its doors once again to foreigners in 1990, locals discovered a whole world of shiny new – and cheap – Japanese and Chinese models.
 The hand-me-down Vespas were discarded and left to rust, forgotten, salvaged for scrap metal and spare parts.
 All of the citizens were lining up to sell what they thought were old, useless motorbikes.
-Beyond Vietnam, however, the rest of the world was rediscovering the classic style of the Italian scooters, especially those from the so-called Golden Era of production, the late 1960s and early ’70s.
+Beyond Vietnam, however, the rest of the world was rediscovering the classic style of the Italian scooters.
+Especially popular were those from the so-called Golden Era of production, the late 1960s and early ’70s.